J.D. Davis Player Props: Giants vs. Reds

-On Wednesday, J.D.
-Davis (.256 on-base percentage in past 10 games, 92 points below season-long percentage) and the San Francisco Giants play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 7:10 PM ET.
+On Thursday, J.D.
+Davis (.256 on-base percentage in past 10 games, 92 points below season-long percentage) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 12:35 PM ET.

 J.D.
 Davis Game Info & Props vs. the Reds